Survey Doctor is looking for beta testers 25% off with code SD2026

 My provider gave me this instead of separate anxiety and depression screens.
 Is that okay?

-Yes—that's exactly what it's designed for.
-The PHQ-4 efficiently screens both conditions.
+Yes, that is exactly what it's designed for.
+The PHQ-4 screens both conditions at once.
 If either subscale is positive, you should receive follow-up with the full assessment.

 The relationship to PHQ-2 and GAD-2